 4.2 Interest rates are continually changing and are determined by economic and market conditions.
 Short term variable rates tend to reflect the current Bank of England Minimum Lending Rate (Bank Rate), but can vary (sometimes by more than 1%) due to market conditions.
-The on-going uncertainty in the financial markets has caused considerable volatility.
+The on-going uncertainty in the financial markets has caused considerable volatility, but the recent trend has been an increase in PWLB rates in line with increasing Gilt rates and the wider economic environment of increasing rates.

 - 4.3 Long term fixed rates are based on Government Gilts (Bonds issued by the Government which pay a fixed rate of interest) and reflect the future expectations of base rates, inflation and risks within the general economy.
-They may be markedly different from short term rates, and they may also be volatile.
-At present interest rates on longer term loans are higher than short term rates due to the relatively low Base Rate, implemented by the Monetary Policy Committee of the Bank of England.
-The programme of "quantitative easing" undertaken by the Bank of England and the "safe haven" status of the UK continues to restrict gilt interest rates. - 4.4 Tameside's loan portfolio as at 31st March 2022, assuming no further borrowing is taken, will contain £101m of long term fixed loans from the PWLB, £10m long term fixed bank loans, £30m of LOBOs, and £10m of short term borrowing.
-The following graph outlines the maturity profile, which shows that there is currently no refinancing risk borne by the Council, whereby it would have to repay any of its existing loans
+They may be markedly different from short term rates, and they may also be volatile. - 4.4 Tameside's loan portfolio as at 31st March 2023, assuming no further borrowing is taken, will contain £99m of long term fixed loans from the PWLB, £10m long term fixed bank loans, and £30m of LOBOs.
+The following graph outlines the maturity profile, which shows that there is currently no refinancing risk borne by the Council, whereby it would have to repay any of its existing loans: